oracle/docker-images/README.md

 For support and certification information, please consult the documentation for each product.

-For community support, discussions and feedback about the provided Dockerfiles visit the [OTN Community Docker Space](https://community.oracle.com/community/docker/overview)
+For community support, discussions and feedback about the provided Dockerfiles visit the [OTN Community Container Space](https://community.oracle.com/community/server_&_storage_systems/containers)